basuru07/Kubernetes-Demo-Application--/README.md

 ---

 ## 🎯 Learning Exercises
+# Kubernetes Demo Application Workflow

-- Develop locally → ensure app works.
+## 1. Develop locally
+- Ensure the app works on your machine before containerizing.
+- Test functionality and debug as needed.

- Package in Docker → make app portable.
+## 2. Package in Docker
+- Containerize the app to make it portable.
+- Ensures the same environment runs anywhere.

+## 3. Deploy in Kubernetes
+- Deploy the containerized app as a Kubernetes Deployment.
-Deploy in Kubernetes → automated scaling, load balancing, health checks.
+- Provides automated scaling, load balancing, and health checks.

+## 4. Access externally
-Access externally → via NodePort, LoadBalancer, or port forwarding.
+- Expose the app via NodePort, LoadBalancer, or port forwarding.
+- Makes the app reachable from outside the cluster.

-Scale and update → increase replicas, rolling updates.
+## 5. Scale and update
+- Increase or decrease replicas as needed.
+- Perform rolling updates to deploy new versions without downtime.

-Debug and monitor → logs, pod status, events.
+## 6. Debug and monitor
+- Check logs, pod status, and events.
+- Inspect pods directly for troubleshooting.

+## 7. Cleanup
-Cleanup → remove resources when no longer needed.
+- Remove deployments, services, and Docker images when no longer needed.
+- Frees up resources and keeps the environment clean.

 ---